helion3/inspire-tree/README.md

 **TreeNodes**

-Arrays of `TreeNode`s are contained within an Array-like object.
+Multiple `TreeNode`s are contained within an Array-like object.

 `TreeNodes` maps several TreeNode methods so you can invoke them on all nodes in the collection, or recursively down the nodes and their children.